Sexy, Sexy, Sexy: Chart performance

-Releases and Vinyl Covers
+Releases

-Sexy, Sexy, Sexy was released as both part of the soundtrack for Slaughter's Big Rip-Off and also as a single in 1973.
+"Sexy, Sexy, Sexy" was released as both part of the soundtrack for Slaughter's Big Rip-Off and also as a single in 1973.
 Both forms were distributed under the German-British record label Polydor Records, who had signed James Brown during the early stages of his career.
-The soundtrack was released on a 12 inch vinyl manufactured for a full-length album.
-The original album cover followed a poster like design.
+The soundtrack was released on a 12-inch vinyl manufactured for a full-length album.
+The original album cover followed a poster-like design.
 It depicted James Brown in gangster attire, wearing a trench coat, fedora hat and carrying a machine-gun.
 Furthermore, images from the film were included in the bottom right quarter of the cover.
-These included artwork of Jim Brown, Marcia and other film related imagery.
-Finally, at the top of the vinyl sleeve appears red text labelling James Brown the Godfather of Soul, a popular nickname he was well-known by.
-The single was released as a 7 inch vinyl.
+These included artwork of Brown, Marcia and other film related imagery.
+Finally, at the top of the vinyl sleeve appears red text labelling Brown the Godfather of Soul, a popular nickname he was well known by.
+The single was released as a 7-inch vinyl.
 The artwork for the single differed to that of the wider album cover.
 While Brown was again depicted wearing the gangster attire, the film imagery was omitted.
-Furthermore, here Brown's gun is firing and Sexy, Sexy, Sexy is described as Slaughter's theme.
+Furthermore, here Brown's gun is firing and "Sexy, Sexy, Sexy" is described as Slaughter's theme.
 The single was also released under Polydor with two separate covers in Belgium and France.
-The France version included a close up of Brown with green text.
+The France version included a close-up of Brown with green text.
 While the Belgium single was released in the Discotheque Special Series and depicted bright fluorescent pink text.
 Both were released on 7 inch 45 RPM vinyl.

-On 24 July 2020, the soundtrack was remastered and released under Republic Records, a label owned by Universal Music Group (UMG).
+On July 24, 2020, the soundtrack was remastered and released under Republic Records, a label owned by Universal Music Group (UMG).
 The reissue is available at in the United Kingdom at a price of 10 pounds, or 13.50 US dollars.